ninabarzh/broomstick/content/posts/no-single-origin.md

 For decades, the story of Homo sapiens was told as a relatively straightforward ascent: one lineage, one continent, one eventual global success.
 But the latest genetic research suggests that our origins were anything but tidy.
 Instead of a single evolutionary path, modern humans appear to have emerged from the long-delayed reunion of two ancient lineages—distant cousins who had gone their separate ways over a million years earlier.

-This new model, built on cutting-edge genomic analysis rather than fossil fragments, reveals a far messier beginning: a braid, not a branch.
+This new model, built on genomic analysis rather than fossil fragments, reveals a far messier beginning: a braid, not a branch.

 ## The two-stem model: one species, two deep ancestries